 Claim in the year of purchase an expense of some or all of the cost of qualifying property, subject to limits.
 The maximum write-off is $500,000 as long as less than $2 million of property was purchased during the year.
 This applies to “new” or “used” property.

 Claim in the year of purchase an expense of 50% of the cost of qualifying “new” property.
 Depreciate the balance using method #1 or #2.
 There is no limit on the amount of write-off.

 Going forward, we still have the three basic options to write off your investment in property.
 The alternatives have all been enhanced, with more properties eligible for quicker depreciation and more flexibility in deciding what options to use.
 Let’s take a look:

-Bonus Depreciation – Now you have a choice of claiming either 50% or 100% of the cost as an expense in the year of purchase.
-AND the property can be “new to the taxpayer,” meaning “used property” now qualifies.
-Elections are needed to claim anything other than the full 100% write-off.
+Bonus depreciation percentage has been increased from 50% to 100% for qualified property.
+Qualified property has been expanded to include “new to the taxpayer,” meaning “used property” now qualifies.
 This applies to assets placed in service after September 27, 2017.
+For a taxpayer’s first tax year ending after September 27, 2017, an election can be made to use 50% bonus depreciation.
 The 100% bonus applies through the year 2022, with a 20%-per-year phasedown reduction through 2026.

 Trade-Ins and Like-Kind Exchanges